squirmlabs/music-theory/KEYS.md

 Let's try the __W W H W W W H__ pattern.
 If this is a major scale, the pattern will be recognizable somewhere.

 ![alt text](https://i.imgur.com/zd1uTHx.png "This is a C Major scale, written from the pitch G.]")

+This is a C Major scale, written from the pitch G.

+The __root__ is home.
+It always feels like a good place to end a melody.
+If you are writing something and want it to feel like it's over, go to the root.

+> Do melodies have to start and end with the root note?
+No, but if you want the melody to be nice and predictable, make sure it starts and ends with the root note.